 Dicamba has been used as a pesticide since 1967 in both agricultural and non-agricultural areas:

 - The largest agricultural markets for dicamba in terms of total pounds of active ingredient include corn, cotton, fallow, pasture, sorghum, soybeans, sugarcane and wheat crops.

 - It is also used on asparagus, barley, conservation reserve program land, uncultivated land, hay, grass grown for seed, oats, pastures/rangelands, proso millet and triticale.

 - Some dicamba products can be sprayed over-the-top (OTT) of genetically engineered soybeans and cotton after the crops have emerged from the ground.

 - Non-agricultural uses include agricultural premises, commercial and residential turf, cut stump treatment, forestry, golf courses, gardens/ornamentals, outdoor industrial areas, rights of ways, recreational and residential lawns, and residential areas.

 Dicamba products are sold as liquids, liquid concentrates, granules, water dispersible granules, ready-to-use sprays, and wettable powders.
 Products may be applied by ground and aerial equipment, banded wiper, soil incorporation, basal bark/cut stem and spot treatment methods.

 Dicamba is currently undergoing registration review, a program that re-evaluates all pesticides on a 15-year cycle.

-After reviewing and considering the public comments received on the DRAs, EPA will issue the proposed interim decision, which will identify potential risk mitigation and control measures for this herbicide as needed to address any risks of concern identified in the DRAs.
-The proposed interim registration review decision is the next step in the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) registration review process.
+After reviewing and considering the public comments received on the DRAs, EPA will issue a proposed interim decision (PID), which will identify potential risk mitigation and control measures for herbicide as needed to address any of concern identified in the DRAs.
+This PID is the next step in the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) registration review process.